 Kizette’s mother was Tamara de Lempicka, inveterate socialite and one of the rising stars of the Art Deco moment.
-Tamara had joined the Montparnasse art school Académie de la Grande Chaumière not long after Kizette’s birth, learning painting from the symbolistMaurice Denis, the cubist André Lhote, and developing her own stylistic fusion of neoclassical, monumental cubism.
-Tamara had come from money, and was beautiful, and her signature style made her patrons look rich and beautiful too.
+Tamara joined the Montparnasse art school Académie de la Grande Chaumière not long after Kizette’s birth, learning painting from the symbolistMaurice Denis, the cubist André Lhote, and developing a stylish fusion of neoclassical, monumental cubism.
+Tamara came from money, was beautiful, and her signature style made her patrons look rich and beautiful too.
 While Tamara’s first paintings were of Kizette and her neighbor, after her work was ‘discovered’ by journalists from Harper’s Bazaar during the Exhibition of Modern Decorative and Industrial Arts, Tamara went global.

 Kizette in Pink was painted in 1926, when Kizette was ten years old.
 It’s just over life size, and perfectly exemplifies Tamara’s signature style.
 Aggressive diagonal composition, figure filling the frame, a titling futurist city in the background and a foreground reduced to abstraction.
 Tamara’s figures always recline on concrete slabs—pedestals to support the sculpted architecture of the body.

-But while Tamara’s style is refined to a fault, this is still her daughter, and the mother’s delicate brush captures much.
-A lot’s happening behind the white Mary Janes and preppy tennis outfit.
-Her tucked chin and upward gaze are a withdrawn, almost suspicious posture.
+Tamara’s style is refined to a fault, but this is her daughter, and the mother’s delicate brush captures a lot of expression behind the white Mary Janes and preppy tennis outfit.
+Kizette’s tucked chin and upward gaze are a withdrawn, almost suspicious posture.
 The subtle pout leans disinterested, the arched eyebrow defiant.
 Kizette regards the viewer like an alien, with equal parts curiosity and guarded self-defense.
 Whatever she’s thinking is buried deep.

 Got questions, comments or corrections about Kizette in Pink?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.